 rants and raves cont'd

-Following is first Tripadvisor review on place in half year, posted by DannieJ_13 of Montreal, Canada on May 1, 2018, confirming how place is culturally going down tubes:
+Following is first Tripadvisor review on place in half year, posted by DannieJ_13 of Montreal, Canada, on May 1, 2018, confirming how place was culturally going down tubes:

 "New owners --- not as nice as it used to be